How to visit Bagamoyo

 The town of Bagamoyo was one of the most important trading ports on the East African coast and the final stop for slave and ivory caravans traveling on foot from Lake Tanganyika to Zanzibar.

-Missionaries active in abolishing the slave trade made Bagamoyo, whose name means ‘bury my heart’ in Kiswahili, a center for their activities.
+Missionaries active in abolishing the slave trade made Bagamoyo, whose name means ‘bury my heart’ in Kiswahili, a center for their work.

 Bagamoyo is a quiet village with a few German colonial buildings still standing.
-In the past, the town of Bagamoyo was one of the most important trading ports on the entire East African coast.
+In the past, Bagamoyo was one of the most important ports of trade on the East African coast.

-Its port was the penultimate stop of slave and ivory caravans that traveled on foot all the way from Lake Tanganyika.
+Its port was the penultimate stop for slave and ivory caravans that traveled on foot from Lake Tanganyika.

-Once the caravans reached Bagamoyo, the slaves and ivory were shipped by dhow to Zanzibar, where they were then dispatched all over the world.
+Once the caravans reached Bagamoyo, the slaves and ivory were shipped by dhow to Zanzibar, where they were then dispatched worldwide.

-These days, Bagamoyo is a center of dhow building in the region and along the Tanzanian Coast.
+These days, Bagamoyo is a center for dhow building in the region and along the Tanzanian Coast.

 Things to do in Bagamoyo

-- Expect to do Biking tours in Bagamoyo
+- Expect to go on biking tours in Bagamoyo

 - Enjoy the Kaole ruins tour